 All wild animals that come into our care at our Surrey based Wildlife Hospital are treated and rehabilitated completely free of charge.
 Our aim is to return every animal that is capable of surviving back to its natural environment.
-Unfortunately, there are still too many incidents when illness or injuries – often deliberately inflicted by man – are so severe that they would never be able to survive in the wild.
+Unfortunately, there are still too many occasions when the illness or injury – sometimes deliberately inflicted by man – is so severe that the animal would never be able to survive in the wild.

 Why do we need the Wildlife Aid Foundation?

 Our aim is to help redress the balance between man and nature and to play our part in preserving our heritage for future generations to enjoy.
 While there are many organisations and schemes dedicated to the vital work of preserving natural habitats, there are still very few who help preserve the species that live within them.
 Here at the Wildlife Aid Foundation, we are dedicated to the rescue, care and rehabilitation of sick, injured or orphaned wildlife.

 Preserving the balance of nature